lancethepants/tomatoware/README.md

 Compiling
 ==========

-Tomatoware has the ability to be compiled for different root prefixes.
-This allows you to mount it to /mmc, /jffs, or any other available prefix.
-This allows tomatoware to co-exist with entware/optware which reside in /opt.
+Tomatoware can be compiled for different root prefixes.
+It can be mounted to /mmc, /jffs, or any other prefix available on the target system.
+This allows tomatoware to co-exist with entware/optware, which reside in /opt.

-Edit config.mk to set the desired prefix and then run make.
-It will compile the toolchain if it is not already installed, and then will compile tomatoware.
-It must create a new toolchain for each unique prefix used.
+Edit config.mk to set the desired architecture and prefix, and then run make.
+It will compile the toolchain if it has not already been done previously, and then it will compile tomatoware.
+It must create a separate toolchain for each unique prefix used.

 I'm compiling this on a Debian 7 system.
 I've also sucessfully built Tomatoware on Ubuntu 14.04.
 The following packages should be sufficient to compile Tomatoware.